Sunglasses: Frequently Asked Questions

 When do UV rays affect my eyes?

-Glare and reflections can give you trouble, so have your sunglasses ready if you'll be around snow, water or sand, or if you'll be driving (windshields are a big glare source).
+Glare and reflections can give you trouble too, so have your sunglasses ready if you'll be around snow, water or sand, or if you'll be driving (windshields are a big glare source).

 Yes.
-People with cataracts (or who have had cataract surgery), macular degeneration and retinal dystrophies should be extra careful.
-Read more about these conditions in our Eye Problems and Diseases section.
+People with cataracts (and those who have had cataract surgery), macular degeneration or retinal dystrophies should be extra careful.

 What are my options to prevent UV damage to my eyes?